 This form of a kill instruction is a load-store instruction with the kill hint information as part of the instruction.
 The kill hint information contains the condition(s) for the cache line kill state to be updated.
-We consider the offset condition which specifies the offset(s) as a condition.
-A cache line kill state is updated only if an access generated by the kill instruction satisfies the offset condition.
-For example, consider a cache line size of 4 words (0, ..., 3), an array A and a reference A[i].
-To set the kill state of a cache line when the reference A[i] results in an access to the fourth word of the cache line, the offset condition is $(A[i] \mod 4) == 3$, where $(A[i] \mod 4)$ specifies the offset of A[i].
+We consider the cache line offset condition which specifies the cache line offset(s) as a condition.
+A cache line kill state is updated only if an access generated by the kill instruction satisfies the cache line offset condition.
+For example, consider a cache line size of 4 words (0, ..., 3), an array A, and a reference A[i].
+To set the kill state of a cache line when the reference A[i] accesses the fourth word of the cache line, the load-store instruction corresponding to the reference A[i] would have the cache line offset value 3 as the condition.
+So, whenever the reference A[i] accesses the fourth word of a cache line, the kill state of that cache line would be set.